chmouel/pipelines-as-code/docs/content/docs/guide/incoming_webhook.md

       type: webhook-url
 ```

-As noted in the section above, you need to specify a incoming secret inside
-the `repo-incoming-secret` Secret.
+And just like we said before, you'll still need to set up that `repo-incoming-secret` Secret.